-The dietary fibre content of different pastas varies dramatically, ranging from 3g fibre per 100g for many regular pastas made of durum wheat semolina, up to 6g per 100g for wholemeal and 13.5g for pulse pasta.
+Adding more fibre to your diet is a great way to support digestive health and maintain a healthy weight.
+The fibre content in different pastas varieties varies dramatically, ranging from 3g fibre per 100g for many regular pastas made of durum wheat semolina, up to 6g per 100g for wholemeal and 13.5g for pulse pasta.
 Fibre has a range of health benefits and helps you feel fuller for longer, so the more fibre in your fettucine, the more it will satisfy your hunger.

 What’s durum wheat semolina?

 Traditionally, pasta is made from durum, which is the hardest of all wheat.
 The durum wheat is milled to remove the bran and the germ, leaving the yellow endosperm granules called semolina.
 The semolina is ground into flour and mixed with water to make pasta.